Roundabout coming to north end of Pensacola Bay Bridge

 “I love the fact it’s coming in as a roundabout..it’s a superior facility,” Gray said.
 “It’s going to be wonderful for the drivers.”

-Gray says, however, there is too much concrete and asphalt.
+Gray said, however, there is too much concrete and asphalt.
 He would like to see more landscaping.

 “That’s kind of a place where we could have a bigger win if we were to bring in landscaping, trees and landscaping features that actually create more of an appealing environment,” he said.